Impa10r/peerswap-web/README.md

 # Liquid Pegin

-Update: From v1.2.0 this is handled via UI on the Bitcoin page.
+Update: Since v1.2.0 this is handled via UI on the Bitcoin page.

 To convert some BTC on your node into L-BTC you don't need any third party (but must run a full Bitcon node with txindex=1 enabled):